Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 There are multiple degrees of freedom when registering a token with CTAP version 2.
 This specification recognises the following choices at registration time, and defines how to effectuate an authentication transaction for any combination of these choices.

-### Discoverable Credentials vs. Non-Discoverable Credentials
+### Discoverable Credentials vs. Server-Side Credentials

-FIDO2 tokens contain a master key which never leaves the security perimeter of the token exists on the device.
+FIDO2 tokens contain a master key which never leaves the security perimeter of the token.
 FIDO2 tokens transact by generating asymetric keypairs which are bound to a scope (often: a domain name, a RADIUS realm).
-The scoped keying material is saved in either of two locations:
+The scoped keying material can be accessed using two diferent methods:

-- Non-Discoverable Credentials: All the keying material is stored on the server-side.
-The private key is encrypted with the token-specific master key so that the server can store, but not use, the device's private key.
-During authentication transactions, the keying material is sent to the token for local decryption and usage.
-The security token itself does not store any data persistently; it is stateless and thus the number of keypairs and scopes it manages is infinite.
+- Server-Side Credentials: The keying material is not accessible directly, but only by providing a Credential ID that was generated during registration.
+Depending on the actual implementation inside the FIDO Authenticator, the Credential ID may be used as a seed to re-generate the specific key pair with the help of the FIDO Authenticator's master key.
+Other FIDO Authenticator implementations may store the keypair and generate a random Credential ID by which the key can be referenced.
+To trigger an authentication, the client must provide the correct Credential ID to the FIDO Authenticator.
+It is fair to assume that the number of Server-Side Credentials that a FIDO Authenticator can generate is not significantly limited, so the number of keys should not weigh in to the consideration whether or not it is worth to register a new Server-Side Credential for a given scope.
 - Discoverable Credentials: The keying material is stored on the security token itself, along with the scope for which the keypair was generated.
 During authentication transactions, only the scope (as configured, or as sent by the server) determines which keypair is to be used in the transaction.
 The key can store multiple keys for the same scope.
-The number of keypairs that can be stored on the key is finite.
+The number of slots for Discoverable Credentials is limited, and this limit needs to be considered when deciding whether or not a new Discoverable Credential should be registered for a specific use case.

-EAP-FIDO supports both Discoverable and Non-Discoverable Credentials.
+EAP-FIDO supports both Discoverable and Server-Side Credentials.

 ### User involvement during registration